Pulborough Circular walk

 The route from Amberley village is the same as the ending of Walk 1–32.

-1. For the Alternative Walk go down the High Street, passing the Village Stores.
-With the Amberley Village Tea Room ahead on your left, turn right into Church Street to head W through the village.
-Towards the far end you pass St Michael's church? and continue down a short slope onto a path going below the walls of Amberley Castle? to the railway line.
+1. For either of the Alternative Walks go down the High Street, passing the Village Stores.
+With the Amberley Village Tea Room ahead on your left, turn right into Church Street, leaving the WSP and heading W through the village.
+At the far end you pass the entrance to St Michael's church?, which is worth a visit.

 5. Finishing at Amberley Station (+1 km)